 Why Do Dachshunds Shake Their Head?

-There are 5 Main Reasons your Dachshund may be shaking their head: Dirty Ears, Ear Infection, Bugs, or it may even be a Serious Health Condition.
+Dachshunds Shake Their Head if they have Dirty Ears, an Ear Infection, Mites, Allergies, or it may even be a Serious Health Condition.

 Symptoms of Ear Issues:

-Dachshunds with ear problems will likely exhibit a couple of the following symptoms:
+Dachshunds with ear problems will likely exhibit the following symptoms:

 Stinky Ear Odor